dowebdevelopment/powerpuffgirls/README.md

 ### `npm test`

-Due to time constrains no tests were written.
+Due to time constrains only 2 very basic tests were written.

 ### `npm run build`